ranjbanu/Energy-Prediction/README.md

   Install necessary packages

 # Note
-This repository uses linear regression machine learning model and RFE for feature selection.
-The dataset is not tested on other algorithms.
+This repository uses linear models and RFE for feature selection.
+After testing the dataset for RMSE on different algorithms, Random Forest has been chosen as the final model.